 - Crush cacao beans with a mortar and pestle and add to raw ice creams for the best chocolate chips in the world.

 - Create a raw chocolate bar!
 Blend the following raw ingredients together: cacao beans, agave nectar, carob powder, maca, coconut oil, angstrom calcium, and cashews.
-Pour into a mold and freeze.
-Eat cold and experience the truth about the food of the gods!
+Pour into a mould and freeze.

 Certificate of analysis